 XAMPP Control Panel

 Go to program and start XMAPP Control Panel.
-Default panel layout as shown below.
-There is a module list with Start, Admin, Config and Logs Button.
+Default control panel layout is as shown below.
+There is a module list along with Start, Admin, Config and Logs button.

 - Start – Start and Stop respective service.

 - Admin – Open admin or application console for respective module.

 - Config – open configuration file like httpd.conf, my.ini, mercuri.ini

 - Logs – open log file like access.log, error.log

 As a normal user you only only work on basic control operation mentioned above.
 Only change below option if you face any issue with XAMPP.

 XAMPP Advance Control Option

 The toolbar on the right-hand side is for the advanced user to troubleshoot any issues with XAMPP.
 Don’t change any default setup, unless XAMPP is not working.

 These controls open some advanced options which are self-explanatory.